The Department of Anesthesiology maintains a structured and extensive conference schedule.

 - In Training Review - We incorporate a Focused Board Review during the month of February each year.

 - Mock Orals are held twice each year.
-Many of our faculty members who participate in Mock Orals are official ABA Board Examiners.
+Many of the faculty members who participate in Mock Orals are official ABA Board Examiners.

 - Cadaveric Workshops – An entire week is set aside for hands-on cadaveric workshop for upper and lower extremity blocks.
-An additional day is spent covering the pertinent anatomy for airway blocks and cricothyroidomy hands on workshop.
+An additional day is spent covering pertinent airway anatomy to teach airway blocks and cricothyroidomy.